 Note: The flexmeasures add schedule for-storage command also accepts state-of-charge targets, so the schedule can be more sophisticated.
+And even more control over schedules is possible through the flex-model in our API.
 But that is not the point of this tutorial.
-See flexmeasures add schedule for-storage --help.
+See flexmeasures add schedule for-storage --help for available CLI options, or check out the Vehicle-to-grid use case for a tangible example of modelling storage constraints.